MaybeKalle/ArchipelagoOriDE/README.md

  - Handle pickups ingame and items received in other worlds
  - Checking if the logic already made for the game is accurate and maybe change a few things based on feedback
  - Maybe more?

+ #### Contact:
+ Please contact me via Discord.
+My name and tag are `Kalle#1504`.
+You can also go onto the [Archipelago Discord Server](https://discord.gg/8Z65BR2) and go into the corresponding channels if you want to ask questions, etc.